h2non/OPEW/README.md

 Take into account OPEW is a beta experimental version.
 An improved new release with all feature is coming soon... keep updated.
 More info: <http://opew.sf.net>

+# Author

+OPEW was born in 2010 from an idea and personal project by Tomas Aparicio.
+OPEW is a personal another research project under continuous development and improvent.